Formal methods: Specification

-Formal methods may be used to give a description of the system to be developed, at whatever level(s) of detail desired.
-This formal description can be used to guide further development activities (see following sections); additionally, it can be used to verify that the requirements for the system being developed have been completely and accurately specified, or formalising system requirements by expressing them in a formal language with a precise and unambiguously defined syntax and semantics.
+Formal methods may be used to give a formal description of the system to be developed, at whatever level of detail desired.
+Further formal methods may depend on this specification to synthesize a program or to verify the correctness of a system.

+Alternatively, specification may be the only stage in which formal methods is used.
+By writing a specification, ambiguities in the informal requirements can be discovered and resolved.
+Additionally, engineers can use a formal specification as a reference to guide their development processes.

 The need for formal specification systems has been noted for years.
 In the ALGOL 58 report, John Backus presented a formal notation for describing programming language syntax, later named Backus normal form then renamed Backus–Naur form (BNF).
-Backus also wrote that a formal description of the meaning of syntactically valid ALGOL programs wasn't completed in time for inclusion in the report.
-"Therefore the formal treatment of the semantics of legal programs will be included in a subsequent paper."
-It never appeared.
+Backus also wrote that a formal description of the meaning of syntactically valid ALGOL programs was not completed in time for inclusion in the report, stating that it "will be included in a subsequent paper."
+However, no paper describing the formal semantics was ever released.

-Development

-Formal development is the use of formal methods as an integrated part of a tool-supported system development process.

-Once a formal specification has been produced, the specification may be used as a guide while the concrete system is developed during the design process (i.e., realized typically in software, but also potentially in hardware).
-For example: